 - Improperly maintained vehicles

-If you were injured in a car accident that involved an Uber or Lyft, call Allen & Scofield Injury Lawyers, LLC right away.
-We will thoroughly review your circumstances, document your injuries, and discuss the potential value of your claim.
+If you were injured in an Uber or Lyft accident, we can help.
+Our team will thoroughly review your circumstances, document your injuries, and discuss the potential value of your claim.

 You may be able to seek compensation for: